johnkerl/miller/docs6/docs/reference-dsl-unset-statements.md

 }
 </pre>

-If you use `unset all` (or `unset @*` which is synonymous), that will unset all out-of-stream variables which have been defined up to that point.
+If you use `unset all` (or `unset @*` which is synonymous), that will unset all out-of-stream variables which have been assigned up to that point.